Benjamin Harrison: Campaign against Cleveland

-Harrison's opponent in the general election was incumbent President Grover Cleveland.
-Harrison reprised a more traditional front-porch campaign, abandoned by his immediate predecessors; he received visiting delegations to Indianapolis and made over 90 pronouncements from his hometown.
-The Republicans campaigned heavily in favor of protective tariffs, turning out protectionist voters in the important industrial states of the North.
+Harrison reprised the traditional front-porch campaign abandoned by his immediate predecessors; he received visiting delegations to Indianapolis and made over 90 pronouncements from his hometown.
+Republicans campaigned heavily in favor of protective tariffs, turning out protectionist voters in the important industrial states of the North.
 The election took place on Tuesday, November 6, 1888; it focused on the swing states of New York, New Jersey, Connecticut, and Harrison's home state of Indiana.
 Harrison and Cleveland split the four, with Harrison winning New York and Indiana.
 Voter turnout was 79.3%, reflecting large interest in the campaign; nearly eleven million votes were cast.
-Harrison received 90,000 fewer popular votes than Cleveland, but carried the Electoral College 233 to 168.
+Harrison received 90,000 fewer votes than Cleveland, but carried the Electoral College, 233 to 168.
 Allegations were made against Republicans for engaging in irregular ballot practices; an example was described as Blocks of Five.
 On October 31 the Indiana Sentinel published a letter allegedly by Harrison's friend and supporter, William Wade Dudley, offering to bribe voters in "blocks of five" to ensure Harrison's election.
 Harrison neither defended nor repudiated Dudley, but allowed him to remain on the campaign for the remaining few days.
 After the election, Harrison never spoke to Dudley again.

 Harrison had made no political bargains, but his supporters had made many pledges on his behalf.
 When Boss Matthew Quay of Pennsylvania, who was rebuffed for a Cabinet position for his political support during the convention, heard that Harrison ascribed his narrow victory to Providence, Quay exclaimed that Harrison would never know "how close a number of men were compelled to approach...the penitentiary to make him president".
 Harrison was known as the Centennial President because his inauguration celebrated the centenary of the first inauguration of George Washington in 1789.
 In the congressional elections, Republicans increased their membership in the House of Representatives by 19 seats.